HalkowichJasperSA/labs/mario/less/README.md

 Whatever your pseudocode, let's first write only the C code that prompts (and re-prompts, as needed) the user for input.

 Specifically, modify `mario.c` at right in such a way that it prompts the user for the pyramid's height, storing their input in a variable, re-prompting the user again and again as needed if their input is not a positive integer between 1 and 8, inclusive.
-Then, simply print the value of that variable, thereby confirming (for yourself) that you've indeed stored the user's input successfully, a la the below.
+Then, just print the value of that variable, thereby confirming (for yourself) that you've indeed stored the user's input successfully, a la the below.

 ```
 $ ./mario